trudi-group/stellar_analysis/README.md

 ## Package managers

+1. Publish a new version to the npm registry:

+    1. `wasm-pack build`
+    2. `wasm-pack login`
+    3. `wasm-pack pack pkg/`
+    4. `wasm-pack publish`

-- This tool is also now available on [npm](https://www.npmjs.com/package/stellar_analysis) and can be installed using
+2. This tool is also available on [npm](https://www.npmjs.com/package/stellar_analysis) and can be installed using

 	`npm i stellar_analysis`